 Keep your workers focused on what’s important by freeing them up from busywork.
 Set as many triggers as you need to automatically move work through production, change assignees and much more.
 Then, to ensure the quality of the work being done, created task approvals so only those authorized to change the status of work can do so.

 Flexible Features Serve the Entire Team

 Advanced manufacturing requires flexible software that can work in the boardroom and on the factory floor.
-ProjectManager’s multiple project views mean you can schedule on Gantt charts or the sheet view, teams can manage their tasks on kanban boards, the list view of a robust calendar.
-All can be automated, share data for one source of truth and offer a collaborative platform.
+ProjectManager’s multiple project views mean you can schedule on Gantt charts or the sheet view while teams can manage their tasks on kanban boards, the list view or a robust calendar.
+All views can be automated and the data remains the same to establish one source of truth.

-Our software lets you manage costs, resources and stay updated in real time with email notifications and in-app alerts so you know if someone comments or updates a task.
-Balance your team’s workload to keep them productive and use secure timesheets to streamline payroll and track your team’s work on tasks.
+Our software lets you manage costs and resources and stay updated in real time with email notifications and in-app alerts so you know if someone comments or updates a task.
+Balance your team’s workload to keep them productive and use secure timesheets to streamline payroll and track your team’s work at the task level.